sib-swiss/unix-first-steps-training/exercise_instructions.md

     ```sh
     ls -lht    # The "-t" option sorts by time, newest file first.
-    ls -lhtr   # The "-r" option reverse the order of sorting.
+    ls -lhtr   # The "-r" option reverses the order of sorting.
     ```

     Some other useful `ls` options and shortcuts: